kkibria/scandroid/doc/manual.md

 ![fig6.1](fig6.1.png)

-3. When you click OK in the dialog, the scansion field clears; the Scandroid is ready to start the process over again, taking the dictionary-edited word into consideration.
-Start pressing the Step button again to see how the results change.
+3. When you click ``OK`` in the dialog, the scansion field clears; the Scandroid is ready to start the process over again, taking the dictionary-edited word into consideration.
+Start pressing the ``Step`` button again to see how the results change.

 The syllabification that appears at the top of the dialog may come from the dictionary or, if the dictionary has no entry for that word, from the program’s internal syllabification and stressing routines.
-In this case, when you enter a new treatment for the word and press OK, a new entry in the dictionary is created.
+In this case, when you enter a new treatment for the word and press ``OK``, a new entry in the dictionary is created.
 It lasts, however, only for the duration of the current session; the Scandroid’s default, startup dictionary isn’t altered.